The fall program will be held on select Mondays: September 30, October 28, November 11 and December 2 (a special expo day).

 330 N. Orchard St., Madison, WI 53715

-The program takes place Monday afternoons during the school year from 2:45 to 4:15 p.m. and includes two 45-minute guided activities.
+The program takes place on select Monday afternoons during the school year from 3 to 4 p.m. and includes one 45-minute guided activity.

 Selections vary from week to week.
 Each activity is led by a trained staff member or volunteer and includes interactive, hands-on activities.

 Our activities cover a broad spectrum of scientific topics.
-In one 45-minute activity, students may learn about:
+In one activity, students may learn about:

-- Energy in Motion: How can we physically show how kinetic energy works?
-Use popsicle sticks to build shapes/structures high in kinetic energy to learn about kinetic energy and visualize the effects of kinetic energy.
+- Kinetic Energy Sticks: How can we physically show how kinetic energy works?
+Use Popsicle sticks to build shapes/structures high in kinetic energy to learn about and visualize the effects of kinetic energy.

-- Totally Tubular: Aerodynamics: In this station, participants use wind tunnels to test the aerodynamics of different sport balls/equipment.
+- Aerodynamics: In this station, participants will use wind tunnels to test the aerodynamics of different sport balls/equipment.
 For an added challenge, participants can test speed and spin in the wind tunnels.

-- Gravity Visualized: How do gravity, potential energy, kinetic energy, force and friction work?
+- Gravity/Zipline: How do gravity, potential energy, kinetic energy, force and friction work?
 Participate in a design challenge to create a vehicle that can complete an obstacle course and observe how gravity dictates the movement of celestial bodies using the Gravity Well.

 When You Arrive